Dustpan Bench Brush

 #7.
 Top Brand in Woodworkers Glue

-While. a fancy specialty bottle might seem like a good idea, the simple fact that a Titebond glue joint is stronger than the wood around it makes this an easy gift pick.
+While. a fancy specialty bottle might seem like a good idea, the fact that a Titebond glue joint is stronger than the wood around it makes this an easy gift pick.

 #8.
 Pipe Clamps Are a Sure Bet Dad Gift